 Many GCC countries have enacted updated cybercrime laws in line with the model Cybercrime Law recently drafted by the Gulf Cooperation Council and agreed between all members of the GCC.
 These updated laws cover internet fraud, hacking, illegal access, system interference and distribution of viruses, and include specific provisions covering state security and political stability.
 These laws are drafted broadly and cover any publication of information over the internet, including blogging and use of social media.
 Penalties include imprisonment, fines and deportation.
 Furthermore, as most GCC states have enacted specific electronic transactions law (that allow for execution of contracts through electronic means and that govern the legal effect of electronic records) most of these laws contain some data protection considerations.

 IV FRANCHISE LAW

-There is no franchise-specific legislation in any GCC country, although commercial agency laws (as discussed further below) often cover franchise relationships with, in some cases, serious consequences for franchisors.
+With the sole exception of the new Saudi Arabian Franchise Law, approved by the Saudi Council of Ministers on 8 October 2019 (the Saudi Franchise Law) and due to enter into effect in April 2020, there is no franchise-specific legislation in the GCC countries, although commercial agency laws (as discussed further below) often cover franchise relationships with, in some cases, serious consequences for franchisors.
 General civil and commercial codes can also apply together with general intellectual property laws, penal codes, cybercrime laws and more specific legislation such as consumer protection laws and food safety laws.

 ii Pre-contractual disclosure